Categorized | Biz News

 HN CEO Sue Killebrew used a more optimistic tone in her assessment of the recent sales decline.
 “We continue to have faith in the DTA-1400 as a full service outrage vehicle for our valued customers.
 Some confused Arabs are temporarily focused on solving their own problems without blaming outside forces.
 Sure, it’s crazy, but stuff like that happens.
 We remain confident the ‘Great Satan’ mantra is a value adder in Middle East culture, and Hoosier Novelties is the most trusted brand in English language protest signs and flammable accessories.”

-2 Responses to “Cairo Chaos Bad for Business”
+2 thoughts on “Cairo Chaos Bad for Business

 There are lots of folk in US right now with kids, who are barely hanging on to homes, and driving 70 miles to some job paying half what they made 5 years ago.